Federal Judge Rules EPA Illegally Canceled $2.8 Billion Climate Justice Grant Program

 As the appeals process looms, the standoff underscores the escalating friction between congressional appropriations and executive branch enforcement.
 For the communities waiting on the funds, the outcome will determine whether years of planning for climate resilience will materialize into actual infrastructure.[3]

-Environmental groups file a notice of intent to sue the EPA over its separate repeal of the Greenhouse Gas Endangerment Finding.
+- Environmental groups also filed intent to sue the EPA this week over the repeal of the Greenhouse Gas Endangerment Finding.

 Environmental & Community Advocates